ryandens/javaagent-gradle-plugin/README.md

 instrumentation which makes writing instrumentation modules using their API a lot more approachable for those unfamiliar with bytecode manipulation.

-This integration can be used by applying the `javaagent-otel` plugin, specifying the OTel distribution you would like to extend and the libraries or projects you would like to extend it with.
+This integration can be used by applying the `javaagent-otel-modification` plugin, specifying the OTel distribution you would like to extend and the libraries or projects you would like to extend it with.
 In addition, this plugin also applies the [JavaagentBasePlugin](./plugin/src/main/kotlin/com/ryandens/javaagent/JavaagentBasePlugin.kt) and registers the outputted extended OpenTelemetry agent as a project dependency with the `javaagent` configuration.
 This does effectively nothing